Jordan-of-the-Green/Bulletin-Board-using-React.js/README.md

 If you encountered issues with npm i bcrypt, note that there might be compatibility or installation issues with bcrypt.
 In my project, I used bcryptjs as an alternative library for password hashing.
 This should work for you without any issues.
 Thank you for using the National Government Bulletin Board system.
 If you have any questions or need further assistance, please feel free to reach out.

+# Error features:
-Error feautures: npm i bcrypt would not work so I had to install bcrypjs to hash the password.
+npm i bcrypt would not work so I had to install bcrypjs to hash the password.